BIMSBbioinfo/intro2UnixandSGE/README.md

 * be able to use unix commands to navigate the file system
 * use unix commands to interrogate files
 * understand and write basic bash scripts
-* understand SGE and queueing system
+* understand Grid Engine and queueing system
-* be able to submit jobs to SGE cluster and troubleshoot
+* be able to submit jobs to a Grid Engine cluster and troubleshoot

 ### Contribute to the development